 If it all sounds too, we're here to help.
 Our expert reviewers have tested the best printers for almost every use - even the best large format printers.
 Now we're rigorously checked over every last spec to find the best sublimation printers you can find right now.

-Best sublimation printers of 2023 in full:
+The best sublimation printer of 2024 in full:

-This dedicated dye-sublimation printer offers the easiest way to print on fabric and other suitable sublimation surfaces.
-You simply fill the ink tanks with the special ink provided in the box and print your design onto special transfer paper as you would with a regular inkjet printer.
-Transfers printed in this way can be applied with a heat source to your chosen surface with reliable results.
-You get four 140ml T49M bottles of ink (C, M, Y, K) which is widely considered to be the best dye for sublimation.
-The printer itself is a conveniently compact design, based on Epson’s excellent EcoTank line, and though it lacks a display, it’s easy to use with the accompanying software for Mac and PC.
+This dedicated dye-sublimation printer offers the easiest printing method on fabric and other suitable sublimation surfaces.
+You fill the ink tanks with the unique ink provided in the box and print your design onto special transfer paper as you would with a regular inkjet printer.
+Transfers printed this way can be applied with a heat source to your chosen surface with reliable results.
+You get four 140ml T49M bottles of ink (C, M, Y, K), widely considered the best dye for sublimation.
+The printer is conveniently compact, based on Epson’s excellent EcoTank line.
+Though it lacks a display, it’s easy to use with the accompanying software for Mac and PC.

 HP’s high-tech dye-sub printer prints on both transfer paper and directly onto fabric using the same innovative water-based dye-sub ink.
 The Stitch S500 is ideal for businesses with high print demands because at around 110 m² per hour, it prints quickly and can be automated to work through the night without monitoring.
 There’s plenty of room for ink and it takes large rolls of paper or fabric, while the thermal printheads can be easily replaced with one hand and recycled.
 Small fans blow the emerging print job to dry the ink before it is rolled and there’s a touchscreen panel for ease of use.
 If you need a hardworking dye-sup printer with all the latest features, this is it.